quality icon

 Minimum car insurance requirements in South Dakota

-Drivers in South Dakota must carry at least the following minimum coverage limits to stay compliant with the law:
+Drivers in South Dakota must carry at least the following minimum coverage limits to meet the state’s legal requirements:

 • Bodily injury per person: $25,000